Skip to main content

 How does Langflow compare to Flowise?+

 Both are visual AI builders, but Langflow is Python-based while Flowise is Node.js-based.
 Langflow's custom components are Python classes (natural for Python teams); Flowise requires TypeScript.
-Langflow has stronger multi-agent and MCP server support.
-Flowise has a larger template library.
+Langflow has stronger multi-agent and MCP server support, with built-in MCP server generation that turns every flow into a tool for Claude Desktop or Cursor.
+Flowise has a larger template library with more pre-built flows.
 Choose based on your team's language preference and whether you need MCP server generation.

 What happened to DataStax Langflow?+

-DataStax deprecated their managed Langflow hosting in March 2026, with shutdown on April 9, 2026.
-Users are directed to migrate to Langflow OSS (self-hosted) or the free cloud tier at langflow.org.
-The open-source project continues active development independently.
+DataStax deprecated their managed Langflow hosting in March 2026, with full shutdown on April 9, 2026.
+Users are directed to migrate to Langflow OSS (self-hosted via Docker or pip) or the free cloud tier at langflow.org.
+The open-source project continues active development independently with 50,000+ GitHub stars, and the move has consolidated activity around the OSS repository rather than the managed offering.

 Can I use Langflow without LangChain?+

 Yes.
-Langflow has native components that don't depend on LangChain.
-You can build flows using only Langflow-native components for models, prompts, and operations.
-LangChain components remain available for specific integrations where they add value.
+Langflow has native components that don't depend on LangChain, including built-in nodes for prompts, models, agents, and vector stores.
+You can build complete flows using only Langflow-native components.
+LangChain components remain available for specific integrations where they add value — particularly document loaders and retrievers — but they're optional, not required.

 How do I deploy Langflow flows to production?+

-Options include Docker deployment on cloud VMs with PostgreSQL, the free cloud tier at langflow.org, or the desktop app for local use.
-Flows automatically get API endpoints and MCP server capabilities.
-For high availability, deploy behind a reverse proxy with multiple instances.
+Options include Docker deployment on cloud VMs with PostgreSQL as the backing store, the free cloud tier at langflow.org for lower-volume use, or the desktop app for local-only use.
+Flows automatically expose API endpoints and MCP server capabilities once deployed.
+For high availability, deploy multiple Langflow instances behind a reverse proxy with a shared PostgreSQL database.
+Pair with LangSmith or Langfuse for production observability.

 Is Langflow suitable for production applications?+

-Langflow works for small to medium-scale production use cases.
-For high-throughput production systems, you'll want to self-host with Docker on proper infrastructure.
-The visual builder is strongest for prototyping and moderate-scale deployments — very complex production systems may outgrow the visual interface and benefit from code-first frameworks.
+Langflow works well for small to medium-scale production use cases, particularly internal tools, prototypes that go live, and AI features within larger apps.
+For high-throughput production systems, you'll want to self-host with Docker on properly sized infrastructure and add external monitoring.
+The visual builder is strongest for prototyping and moderate-scale deployments — very complex production systems with intricate conditional logic may outgrow the visual interface and benefit from code-first frameworks like LangGraph or custom Python.

 Ready to Make Your Decision?